Adopt a Stream Training – May 19 From Noon to 2 pm

 Where does the data go?

 The data collected by our volunteer team will be input into the Fairbanks Stormwater Advisory Committee yearly water quality report.
-They analyze this data and determine the water quality health of each stream.
+We also send the data to DEC's Division of Water, Water Quality Standards, Assessment, and Restoration department.
+They analyze this data and it helps them determine the water quality health of each stream.

 To adopt a water-body near you or get water quality training and resources for a group, camp, or club, contact us at firstname.lastname@example.org.